 The amount available for distributions from endowment funds is determined annually by the Foundation's Board of Governors based on a percentage of the market value of the fund.
 In setting the distribution policy, the Board considers the total average rate of return for the previous twelve quarters, allowance for administrative and investment fees, and long-term objective of fund growth.
-The Board of Governors approved a distribution policy for 2016 and 2015 of 5% each year.
+The Board of Governors approved a distribution policy for 2017 of 4% for the majority of endowment funds and a distribution policy for 2016 of 5%.